Differential Calculi on Quantum Principal Bundles over Projective Bases: A sheaf-theoretic approach to noncommutative calculi

-as an equation of $A[a_i,a_j]$-bimodules.
+as an equation of $A_{(i.j)}$-bimodules.
 In particular,

 have the same domain and codomain.
-Clearly, they coincide on $A$.
-By definition (\ref{eq110}) the same holds true for $a_i$ and $a_j$.
-Both differentials are extended by the Leibniz rule, so $(\mathrm{d}_{a_i})_{a_j}=(\mathrm{d}_{a_j})_{a_i}$.
-This concludes the proof. \end{proof}
+They coincide on $A$ and by definition (\ref{eq110}) they also agree on $a_i^{-1}$ and $a_j^{-1}$.
+Both differentials are extended by the Leibniz rule, therefore $\mathrm{d}_{(i,j)}=\mathrm{d}_{(j,i)}$.
+An easy inductive argument on the number of Ore localization then proves the lemma. \end{proof}